The other day in the mail, well, I guess it was the mail doesn't matter.

 He's talking to a couple of different audiences here because it's a montage of comments that he has made about his plans for health care reform.

-This is again now this is nine years ago, folks.
+This is again, now this is nine years ago, folks.

-It's better for us to start getting a system in place, a universal health care system, signed into law by the end of my first term as president, and build off that system to further to make it more rational.
+It is my belief that not just politically, but also economically, it's better for us to start getting a system in place, a universal health care system, signed into law by the end of my first term as president, and build off that system to further to make it more rational.

-By the way, Canada did not start off immediately for the single payer system.
+By the way, Canada did not start off immediately for the single-payer system.

-They had a similar transition set.
+They had a similar transition step.

 It's a transitional system building on the existing systems that we have.